maheshrayas/kube-depre/README.md

 # check for list for depreacted Apis in the supplied file directory in K8s 1.22 and output will be in csv format
 ./kube-depre -t 1.22 -o csv -f $(pwd)/tests/data

-# check for list for depreacted Apis in the files for non default K8s Custom resouces, for example: Istio, SecretStoreCSI etc.
+# check for list for depreacted Apis in the files for non default K8s Kinds or Custom resouces, for example: Istio, SecretStoreCSI etc.
-./kube-depre -t custom -o csv -f $(pwd)/tests/data
+./kube-depre -t custom -o csv -f $(pwd)/tests/data **If you want to add additional kinds, please create a PR [here](https://github.com/maheshrayas/k8s_deprecated_api/blob/main/vcustom/data.json)**

 # check for list for depreacted Apis in the supplied file directory in K8s version 1.16,1.22,1.24,1.25  and output will be in csv format
 ./kube-depre -o csv -f $(pwd)/tests/data